2023 Most Popular Nursing Bachelor's Degree Schools in Kentucky

 Nursing majors at NKU take out an average of $32,669 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $252, based on a 10-year repayment plan.

-The in-demand bachelor’s degree programs at Western Kentucky University helped the school earn the #5 place on this year’s ranking of the most popular nursing schools in Kentucky.
-Located in the city of Bowling Green, WKU is a public college with a fairly large student population.
+A rank of #5 on this year’s list means Western Kentucky University is a great place for nursing students working on their bachelor’s degree.
+Located in the small city of Bowling Green, WKU is a public college with a fairly large student population.

 About 84% of the students majoring in nursing at the school are women while 16% are male.